popolo-project/popolo-spec/src/terms.md

 # Organization

 * Schema.org adds a new property for each identifier scheme, e.g. `duns`, `globalLocationNumber`, `taxID` and `vatID`, and each classification scheme, e.g. `isicV4` and `naics`.
+* In PML Schema, organizational hierarchies can have a maximum depth of five.

 &organization

 # Membership

+* In PML Schema, memberships are embedded on `person` objects.

 &membership

 # Post

+* PML Schema has the properties `startDate` and `endDate` for the dates of creation and elimination.

 &post